benperlmutter/noumenadigital-PR-Workflow/pr-workflow-spec.md

 ## Executive Summary

-This specification defines a comprehensive GitHub-style Pull Request (PR) workflow system implemented in NPL (Noumena Protocol Language).
+This specification defines a GitHub-style Pull Request (PR) workflow system implemented in NPL (Noumena Protocol Language).
 The system demonstrates NPL's authorization model, state machines, and multi-party coordination capabilities while creating a familiar developer workflow that showcases Augment Code's ability to assist developers in learning and building with entirely new programming languages.

 **Target Audience:** Developers familiar with Git workflows but new to NPL **Complexity Level:** Intermediate - showcases NPL's core features without overwhelming complexity **Estimated Build Time:** 4-6 hours with AI assistance **Key NPL Features Demonstrated:**
 - Party-based authorization
 - State machine transitions
-- Protocol composition
+- Struct-based data modeling (cloud-compatible)
 - Structs and enums
-- Notifications
 - Permission guards
 - Protocol-level and global functions

+## ⚠️ Implementation Notes - Cloud Deployment

+**Data Model Simplification (v2.0.0):**
+The implementation has been simplified for NOUMENA Cloud compatibility.
+The original design used a separate `Review` protocol, but this caused deployment issues due to protocol composition limitations in the cloud platform.
+The current implementation uses a **struct-based approach** where review data is stored as `ReviewRecord` structs within the `PullRequest` protocol.

+**Key Changes:**
+- ✅ **Removed:** Separate `Review.npl` protocol
+- ✅ **Added:** `ReviewRecord` struct in `Types.npl`
+- ✅ **Simplified:** PullRequest protocol with reduced complexity
+- ✅ **Cloud Compatible:** Successfully deploys to NOUMENA Cloud
+- ✅ **Functional:** Core PR workflow features maintained

 ---